What opportunities will this course give me?

 Students will gain an insight into the career prospects of beauty therapy during a visit to the industrys largest beauty exhibition at Excel in London, as well as having visiting speakers from Spa's and cruise line companies.
 Students will be expected to participate in Industry Week & to attend one week of work experience.

-You will require a uniform with shoes, costing approximately 65.
-You will also require equipment to support your practice kit, costing approximately 100.
+You will require a uniform with shoes, costing approximately £85.
+You will also require equipment to support your practice kit - price to be confirmed.
 Additional fees may include trips and industry qualifications offered during Industry Week or other part-time courses.

 Work experience placements will require students to plan and organise their own travel.
 This is part of the necessary development and preparation for employment.